 In 2012, Cate reprised her role as Galadriel for the first installment of Peter Jackson's prequel trilogy, The Hobbit: An Unexpected Journey.
 She will also play the role in the next two installments, to be released in 2013 and 2014.
 Cate gave an Academy Award-winning performance in Blue Jasmine (2013), in which she starred alongside Alec Baldwin and Sally Hawkins.
 The film also earned her Best Actress at the Golden Globes, the BAFTAs, the Screen Actors Guild awards and many other awards.
 She went on to star in The Hobbit: The Battle of the Five Armies (2014), Cinderella (2015) and Carol (2015).
 For her work in the latter movie, in which she plays an older lesbian who falls in love with a store clerk played by Rooney Mara, Cate received an Academy Award and was nominated for a Golden Globe.

 In 2017, Cate starred in Terrence Malick's ensemble drama Song to Song (2017) with Ryan Gosling, Michael Fassbender and Natalie Portman, and the Marvel film Thor: Ragnarok (2017) opposite Chris Hemsworth.

-This year she appeared as Lou in the heist film Ocean's 8 (2018), starring alongside Sandra Bullock and Anne Hathaway.
-She returned to theaters in the movie The House with a Clock in its Walls(2018) with Jack Black.
+She appeared as Lou in the heist film Ocean's 8 (2018), starring alongside Sandra Bullock and Anne Hathaway and starred opposite Jack Black in the movie The House with a Clock in its Walls(2018).